TNG Sample pages:

 It certainly can.
 There are definitely still reasons to use a desktop solution as your primary repository (simply because you don't need to be connected to the Internet to use it, and also because those programs usually contain many features that a web-based application can't), but if you're looking to collaborate with remote users, or if you do most of your work away from home, using TNG as your only program is a valid option.

-Can TNG work as a "module" in my content management system (CMS)?
+Can TNG work as a "module" in WordPress?

 Can TNG be used with any other databases?